-Top tips for a memorable holiday in Barbados
+Guide to Barbados – Top tips for a memorable holiday

 *** If you wish to swim in the sea, (and you would be a fool not too!) stay on the sheltered west coast of Barbados.
 Location is particularly worth bearing in mind for families who wish for calm waters for their little ones to frolic in.

 *** Book a catamaran sailing cruise to make sure you have the best chance possible for swimming with green sea and Hawksbill turtles.
 Experienced crew will help with novice snorkelers and equipment is provided.
 Depending on the company you book with you may also get the opportunity to snorkel over a shipwreck.

 *** No holiday is complete without trying flying fish, the national dish of Barbados!

 *** Teenagers (and big kids!) will enjoy the water sports on offer at The Boatyard, a popular beach bar and restaurant located near the capital, Bridgetown.
 (Expect to see cruise ship crew/officers here too, as it is a renown meeting spot!)